akiran/react-highlight/README.md

 #### Syntax highlighting of single code snippet
 Code snippet that requires syntax highlighting should be passed as children to Highlight component in string format.
 Language name of code snippet should be specified as className.
-Highlight component wraps the code snippet with pre and code tags and adds necessary markup for syntax highlighting.

 ```html
 <Highlight className='language-name-of-snippet'>